Frequently Asked Questions

 Will I have access to a record of my child’s visit?

 Yes, you can sign up to access the patient portal for our electronic health record and request a copy of the visit.
-A copy will also be sent to your primary care physician within 24 hours of the visit.
+A copy of the physician note will also be sent to your primary care physician.
 Please let us know if you want access to the patient portal and we will send a link.
+It is a current quirk of our Electronic Health Record that each child needs a separate email account for access.
+Our apologies to our larger families.
+We have requested a change from our EHR vendor on this multiple email issue, but are not sure if they will accommodate our small practice.